Skip to Main Content

 What to Know Before You Go

-Because Kuuraku Chennai sits within a hotel property, the most reliable route to current operating details, including hours, pricing, and any reservation requirements, is directly through Green Park Hotel.
+Kuuraku Chennai sits within a hotel property, with hours, pricing, and reservations best checked directly with Green Park Hotel.
 Hotel-restaurant combinations at this tier in Indian cities typically run lunch and dinner services on most days of the week, with pricing structured around the hotel's broader positioning rather than against standalone premium Japanese benchmarks.
-For comparison, Japanese dining across India's major hotel corridors tends to sit in a mid-to-upper price band relative to local options, though not at the level of dedicated omakase counters found in Mumbai or Delhi's most serious Japanese addresses.
+At about $20 per person, it sits in a modest price band for the category.
 Venues like Naar in Kasauli and 5868 Restaurant in Gandhinagar illustrate how hotel-adjacent dining elsewhere in India calibrates itself to its local market rather than to national price benchmarks.

 For the wider Chennai eating picture beyond East Asian formats, Freshco Food Court covers the casual end of the city's dining spectrum, while the references above to Anjappar and Avartana bracket the traditional and contemporary South Indian poles.
 The city's dining range is wider than its international reputation suggests.